👋🏼 Hello there, I’m Jonas

 📚 Teaching

-I recently taught a hands-on project course for undergraduate Economics students called Empirical Replications in Sports Economics.
-In this course, we dive into the world of sports economics and learn how to conduct empirical research by replicating selected papers using R. It’s a great way for students to engage with the material and develop practical skills!
+I have been teaching a hands-on project course for undergraduate Economics students called Reproduction Workshop Sports Economics for the past two years.
+In this course, we dive into the world of sports economics and learn how to conduct empirical research by reproducing selected papers using R. It’s a great way for students to engage with the material and develop practical skills!

 🌍 Upcoming Travels